Young people and family

 The CCLC offers free legal information and advice on child, family and education law in England to children, young people, their families, carers and professionals.
-You can download free fact sheets from its website at www.childrenslegalcentre.com or telephone its legal advice lines:
+You can get legal information on their website at childlawadvice.org.uk, or telephone their legal advice lines:

 Lesbian and Gay Switchboards

 There are a number of regional switchboards nationwide which supply information for gay men and lesbians and which can put you in touch with organisations providing counselling and support.
 To find details of your local switchboard, visit www.queery.org.uk, or phone the London Lesbian and Gay Switchboard 24-hour helpline (see below).